ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/04-bubble-sort.md

 (n-1) + (n-2) + \cdots + 1  =  \sum_{i=1}^{n-1} i  =  \frac{1}{2} n (n-1)
 $$

-As we will learn later (in @sec:growth-rates), we usually discard constant factors, and instead we are interested in the general "growth rate" of an algorithm.
+As we will learn later (in @sec:analysis-1:order-of-growth), we usually discard constant factors, and instead we are interested in the general "growth rate" of an algorithm.
 And since $n(n-1)$ is very close to $n^2$, we say that the number of comparisons grows *quadratically* with the size of the array.